newspacer/K-Meter/README.markdown

 ### Where are the LV2 plug-ins?

-- The last release with LV2 plug-ins was version **v2.8.1**.
-You can still download them from the "Releases" page.
+- ~~The last release with LV2 plug-ins was version **v2.8.1**.
+You can still download them from the "Releases" page.~~
+- The plugin has been updated to JUCE 8, which includes LV2 support out-of-the-box.

 ### The stand-alone version does not work

-- Unfortunately, I cannot do anything about it as I did not code this part of the application.
-The stand-alone works well for me - try using another sound card or deleting the settings file.
+- ~~Unfortunately, I cannot do anything about it as I did not code this part of the application.
+The stand-alone works well for me - try using another sound card or deleting the settings file.~~
+- The plugin has been updated to JUCE 8, which may (or may not) address any past issues with the stand-alone version.

 ## Code of conduct